possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/eval/case_study/README.md

 ## Building the dataset

 Once the above steps have been done, we then run `python build_dataset.py` to iterate through all runs in `repo` and build a dataset, output as a `.csv` file.
-We have included `FMAS2024_DATA.csv` which is the dataset we used for analysis.
+We have included `DATASET.csv` which is the dataset we used for analysis.

 ## Running analysis